 “The fulfillment of 5G wireless will hinge on deep fiber,” the company says in a press release.

-“Without extra deep fiber, companies could be not able to aid the projected four-times increase in cell facts traffic among 2016 and 2021,” Deloitte says.
+“Without extra deep fiber, companies could not be able to aid the projected four-times increase in cell facts traffic among 2016 and 2021,” Deloitte says.

 (Ericsson’s modern-day projection is a 33 percent compound annual growth price for U.S. Cell statistics between 2016 and 2022).